Lexscher/cpp-series/05_ArraysAndDictionaries/README.md

 #### Here's an example of how we can use an unordered map:

-1. initialize an unordered map that holds a zipcode and it's temperature in fahrenheit
+initialize an unordered map that holds a zipcode and its temperature in fahrenheit

 ```c++
    unordered_map<int, int> weather_map;